toshiaki1729/stable-diffusion-webui-dataset-tag-editor/README.md

 # Dataset Tag Editor

+**Due to gradio update on webUI, the latest version don't support old webUI.**
+Please see [Releases](https://github.com/toshiaki1729/stable-diffusion-webui-dataset-tag-editor/releases) page and check the compatibility with webUI you are using.

 [日本語 Readme](README-JP.md)

 This is an extension to edit captions in training dataset for [Stable Diffusion web UI by AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui).